Akecel/BobApp-API/README.md

 ### API Securisation (Passport)

-To secure the endpoints of the API and allow access only to previously authenticated users, Hyra uses Passport which provides a full OAuth2 server implementation for Laravel's application.
+To secure the endpoints of the API and allow access only to previously authenticated users, Bob uses Passport which provides a full OAuth2 server implementation for Laravel's application.
 APIs typically use tokens to authenticate users and do not maintain session state between requests (Expept for the login with twilio).
 There are some actions to perform to install and configure passport to use, you can find more informations on its use and its installation on the [Passport documentation.](https://laravel.com/docs/5.7/passport)

 Passport directly protects the route thanks to the **auth:api** middleware :